9 Date Energy Balls Recipes

 If you don’t have time to roll the dough into balls, you can press the mixture into a square baking dish lined with parchment paper.
 Chill for at least two hours, remove them with the paper, cut into bars, and store.

-I like to use raw unsalted nuts for these, but I have tried them with roasted and/or salted nuts too and they were great.
+I like to use raw, unsalted nuts for these, but I have tried them with roasted and/or salted nuts, too, and they were great.
 If you are using salted nuts, don’t add any salt to the recipe.

 Expert Tips

-- Make sure to check whether your dates are pitted or not.
+- Pitted Dates: Make sure to check whether your dates are pitted or not.
 If they aren’t pitted, remove the pits by carefully slicing them open with a paring knife and popping the pit out.

-- If the ingredients are chopped into super small pieces but the dough isn’t coming together, try adding a teaspoon of water at a time (up to a tablespoon or two) to encourage everything to come together.
+- Water Trick: If the ingredients are chopped into super small pieces but the dough isn’t coming together, try adding a teaspoon of water at a time (up to a tablespoon or two) to encourage everything to come together.

-More Healthy Snack Recipes to Consider
+More Snack Recipes to Consider

 Healthy Snacks

-8 Easy Homemade Granola Bar Recipes
+8 Easy Granola Bar Recipes

 Gluten Free Recipes